-By a cloud of decentralized heat pumps, located at end-user accommodation, energy is exchanged on the grid, and flows are induced through customer demands.
-The concept allows large scale utilization of low temperature waste heat, from data centers, supermarkets, industry, etc. Due to low grid temperature, low grid losses and efficient heat exchange mechanisms, total energy demand is substantially reduced, which can be effectively and securely supplied by renewable energy sources, up to 100%.
+Using a cloud of decentralized heat pumps, located at end-user accommodation, energy is exchanged on the grid, and flows are induced through customer demands.
+The concept allows large scale utilization of low-temperature waste heat, from data centres, supermarkets, industry, etc. Due to low grid temperature, low grid losses and efficient heat exchange mechanisms, total energy demand is substantially reduced, which can be effectively and securely supplied by renewable energy sources, up to 100%.

-To enhance the implementation of 5GDHC grids in North-West Europe partners from 6 countries have joined forces in the project consortium D2GRIDS: an acronym for 'demand driven grids'.
-The objective of D2GRIDS is to increase the share of renewable energy sources used for heating and cooling to 20% in North-West Europe 10 years after the project ends, through accelerating the roll-out of 5GDCH systems.
-Uptake of the concept will be accelerated by:
+To reduce building-related carbon emissions, the D2Grids consortium aims to accelerate the implementation of 5GDHC grids in North-West Europe.
+Partners from six countries have joined forces in the project consortium D2GRIDS: an acronym for 'demand-driven grids'.
+The objective of D2GRIDS is to increase the share of renewable energy sources used for heating and cooling to 20% in North-West Europe 10 years after the project ends.
+The uptake of the 5GDHC concept will be accelerated by:

 - industrialization of the system through developing a generic technology model and product standards;

 - boosting commercialization potential of 5GDHC systems through presenting solid business plans and attracting investors;